Bhagyalakshmi (1943 film)

 Bhagyalakshmi is a 1943 Indian Telugu-language drama film directed by P. Pullayya and produced by Chittoor Nagayya.
-The film features Chittoor Nagayya, Malathi, Doraswamy, Tanguturi Suryakumari, and Giri in key roles.
+The film features Nagayya, Malathi, Doraswamy, Tanguturi Suryakumari, and Giri in key roles.
 It is notable for being Nagayya’s first production under the Renuka Films banner.
 Bhagyalakshmi was recognized as the 100th talkie film in Telugu cinema, as noted in a souvenir published by the Film Federation of India to commemorate the silver jubilee of Indian talkies.
 It did not perform well at the box office.

 Plot

 Dharamanna, a kind-hearted man in Tirupati, finds an abandoned baby boy and raises him as his own, naming him Srinivasa Rao.
 Srinivasa Rao grows up to be a well-educated schoolteacher and gains proficiency in music.
 The villagers admire him deeply.
-Rangamma, Dharamanna’s distant relative, lives next door with her two children, Gopi and Bhagya Lakshmi.
+Rangamma, Dharamanna’s distant relative, lives next door with her son Gopi and daughter Bhagya Lakshmi.
 Gopi and Srinivasa Rao become close friends, while Bhagya Lakshmi, who was raised in Dharamanna's home, shares a special bond with Srinivasa Rao.
 Despite their close relationship, neither realizes the depth of their feelings for each other.

 As Bhagya Lakshmi matures, she continues to participate in school plays and wins several accolades.
 However, her maternal uncle, Kotayya, disapproves of her public appearances and demands that she marry soon.
-Gopi suggests that she marry Srinivasa Rao, but Kotayya opposes, citing Srinivasa Rao's unknown lineage.
+Gopi suggests that she marry Srinivasa Rao, but Kotayya opposes that, citing Srinivasa Rao's unknown lineage.
 Ultimately, Kotayya arranges her marriage to Janakiramaiah's son, Viswanatha Rao, despite Bhagya Lakshmi's feelings for Srinivasa Rao.

 Heartbroken, Srinivasa Rao flees in despair on the night of Bhagya Lakshmi's wedding.
 The next day, Dharamanna searches for Srinivasa Rao but to no avail.

 Bhagya Lakshmi marries Viswanatha Rao and bears him a son.
 Meanwhile, Srinivasa Rao suffers from intense emotional turmoil, unable to forget Bhagya Lakshmi.
 A group of travelers finds him and takes him to a remote temple where he recovers.
 Despite efforts to move on, he returns to Tirupati.
 Dharamanna finds him and brings him home.

 Rumors spread about Srinivasa Rao and Bhagya Lakshmi’s past, instigated by Kamakshi, a teacher who once had feelings for Srinivasa Rao.
 Viswanatha Rao grows suspicious of his wife and throws her out of their home.
 Eventually, Srinivasa Rao clears the misunderstandings, restoring peace between the couple.
 The film concludes with Srinivasa Rao’s inner turmoil coming to an end as the truth about his intentions is revealed.